Polindy/Guessing-Game/README.md

 Hints Don’t Repeat: The game won’t give you the same hint twice for the same item.

+Items/Things

+There are a total of 200 Items/Thing in the items database and 10 hints for each item/thing

 Additional Commands:

 "I give up": Skips the current round, reveals the item, and moves on.